 Along with doing our activity a day, I also have a few other things on hand to help when we need something new or fresh.

 Art Supplies- My kids love drawing, so we have a caddy full of drawing tools plus paper nearby.

 I’m Bored Jar- At some point in the summer, we will all hear the words, “I’m bored!”
 One way to help solve the boredom is by creating an I’m Bored Jar.
 All you need is a jar and some craft sticks.
 I added some washi tape to the top of mine to mix it up.
 One color is for inside activities, the other is for outside, and the third is for family outings.
 When your child claims they are bored tell them to pick a stick and have fun.

 Inventor’s Box- My boys, especially my oldest, are always wanting to create something.
 One day, I decided to start putting random items we no longer needed in a box.
 The items have been: yarn, a can, bottle lids, etc. We call it the Inventor’s Box.
 It has been a great solution for him.

 Look at the calendar now and set aside specific dates for outings you want to take as a family.
 In the past we had all hopes of going to the zoo or trying a new park, only to realize summer was over and we never went.
 The same goes for planning in time for yourself.
 It is vital you take care of yourself and are filled back up over the course of the summer.

 Are you ready to thrive this summer as a mom?

 I hope these tips will help you get a jump start!
 I would love to hear your tips in the comments below!
-If you want to receive fun activities to do with your kids this summer, make sure to check out the Thriving Summer Challenge!
+If you want to receive fun activities to do with your kids this summer, make sure to check out the Summer Activities for Kids!